Bow Tie Pasta with Sausage

 While this is simmering, prepare the bow tie pasta as directed on package.
 Boil for 10-11 minutes to al dente.
 Using a large spider drainer, transfer pasta to the tomato mixture.

 To serve, spoon pasta and sausage tomato sauce on individual plates.
-Sprinkle with freshly grated Parmesan cheese and fresh herbs, if desired.
+Sprinkle with freshly grated Parmesan cheese and fresh basil or parsley, if desired.
 Serve with Soft Breadsticks or Rustic Sourdough Baguettes, or my Tangy Sourdough Bread.

 This recipe will serve 6-8 people.